Handling 429 HTTP Responses: Implementation Patterns & Distributed Tracking

 throw new Error('Max retries exceeded for 429 response');

 Static retry intervals cause synchronized request spikes when limits reset.
-Implementing Exponential Backoff Strategies distributes load across time windows.
-Integrating Exponential Backoff with Jitter in JavaScript further randomizes retry intervals, ensuring clients do not collide during recovery windows.
+Exponential backoff distributes load across time windows; adding randomized jitter further desynchronizes clients so they do not all retry at the same moment.

 function calculateBackoffWithJitter(attempt: number, baseMs: number = 1000, maxMs: number = 30000): number {